NahidEbrahimian/paint-pix2pix-tensorflow/README.md

 - [x] inference.py

 #
-### Models
+### Pretrained Models

-You can download trained model from the table below
+You can download pretrained model from the table below

 | Dataset Name  | Model |
 | ------------- | ------------- |